dipongkor/SP-REST-Client/README.md

 ![alt tag](http://i.imgur.com/vD57pHN.png)
 * It does not ask for credential at SharePoint Online.
 It shows following error
 ![alt tag](http://i.imgur.com/nejKYhT.png)
+* It is mandatory to pass `<addr>` FormDigestValue for testing POST, UPDATE and DELETE request.

 ![alt tag](http://i.imgur.com/gntSIAl.png)